xamarin/dropbox-sync-component/Details.md

 ### In Info.plist

-You'll need to register the url scheme "db-APP_KEY" to complete the authentication flow.
-Double-click on your app's Info.plist file, select the Advanced Tab, find the URL Types Section, then click Add URL Type and set URL Schemes to db-APP_KEY (i.e.	"db-aaa111bbb2222").
+You'll need to register the url scheme "db-DropboxSyncKey" to complete the authentication flow.
+Double-click on your app's Info.plist file, select the Advanced Tab, find the URL Types Section, then click Add URL Type and set URL Schemes to db-DropboxSyncKey (i.e.	"db-aaa111bbb2222").

 ### Link the user

-Oncyou e've added the code above, you're ready to link the user's Dropbox account from your UI.
+Once you've added the code above, you're ready to link the user's Dropbox account from your UI.
 For example, add this snippet to a UI event handler in one of your controllers: